 Parquet flooring in your home

-Many flooring installers are adept at fitting parquet floors and will advise you fully, however, there are a number of criteria you should consider.
-All Havwoods' parquet products are real wood and, like any wood floor, must be installed on a stable, dry and level substrate and be allowed to acclimate to the room for at least 72 hours before being laid - detailed installation instructions may be found under 'information'.
+Many flooring installers are adept at fitting floors and will advise you fully, however, there are a number of criteria you should consider.
+All of the Havwoods' products are real wood and, like any wood floor, must be installed on a stable, dry and level substrate and be allowed to acclimate to the room for at least 72 hours before being laid - detailed installation instructions may be found here.

 Once installed you can protect your investment with the correct care.
 Parquet should be maintained just like any other real wood floor, the details depending on whether you have opted for a lacquered, oiled or UV oiled finish.
-Maintenance guides can also be found on this website under 'information'.
+Maintenance guides can also be found on this website here.